dwarvesf/playground/_memo/dwarves-radio-talk-17-conduct-a-1-1-session.md

 ---
 tags:
   - team
+  - radio
+  - performance
-title: Dwarves Radio Talk 17 Conduct A 1 1 Session
+title: "Dwarves Radio Talk 17: Conduct A 1-1 Session"
 date: 2021-08-09
-description: null
+description: In this Radio Talk, Thanh Pham - our Head of Web, shared how he conducts a 1-1 meeting with the Fellows.
+Working already four years at Dwarves, he has mentored a bunch of Juniors and realized many lesson-learned.
-authors: null
+authors:
+- duy
 menu: memo
 type: null
 hide_frontmatter: false
+hide_title: false
 ---

 In this Radio Talk, [Thanh Pham](https://github.com/zlatanpham) - our Head of Web, shared how he conducts a 1-1 meeting with the Fellows.
 Working already four years at Dwarves, he has mentored a bunch of Juniors and realized many lesson-learned.